mpigsley/sectors-without-number/README.md

 1.  `npm i` and `cd functions && npm i`
 2.  `cp .env.example .env`
 3. Create a [firebase project](https://console.firebase.google.com/) and fill out `.env`.
+4. Ensure you enable authentication and the Firestore database in the web interface.
-4.  `$(npm bin)/firebase login` or use your global firebase instance if you installed it globally.
+5.  `$(npm bin)/firebase login` or use your global firebase instance if you installed it globally.
-5.  `$(npm bin)/firebase use --add` and select the project you configured in the firebase console.
+6.  `$(npm bin)/firebase use --add` and select the project you configured in the firebase console.
+7.  `npm run deploy` to setup the cloud functions
-6.  `npm start`
+8.  `npm start`

 ### Deploying to Firebase